Vigna aconitifolia: Animal consumption

+Moth bean is consumed as forage by animals.

+Cultivation

 Moth bean is grown for both human consumption and as a forage crop.
 Currently in India, moth bean is grown on its own or intercropped with other cereals, such as pearl millet.
 It is also grown in rotation with cotton as a forage crop.
 When grown as a forage crop, it is planted 7–34 kg/ha, and 10–20 kg/ha when grown as the only crop.
 Row planting should be done 30–90 cm apart, with seeds sown 2.5–4 cm deep.
 It takes 75–90 days for moth bean to mature, and is frequently planted at the end of the rainy season.

 A drawback to this crop is its difficulty to harvest.
 Mowers cannot be used due to the shape and density of the moth bean's branches, so the crop is typically cut with a sickle.
 It is threshed and winnowed after being dried for approximately one week.
 Hay yields from this crop are 7.5-10 t/ha, while forage matter yields range from 37-50 t/ha.
 Seed yields are currently low, ranging from 70–270 kg/ha.
 However, research shows that this crop has the potential to increase in yield.
 Experimental seed yields of up to 2600 kg/ha have been recorded in the US and Australia.

 Major pests and diseases

 Moth bean is affected by mungbean yellow mosaic virus, for which silverleaf whitefly is the vector.
-Root rot and seedling blight from Macrophomina phaseolina also causes damage, as well as some Striga species and the nematode Meloidogyne incognita.
+Root rot and seedling blight from Macrophomina phaseolina also cause damage, as well as some Striga species and the nematode Meloidogyne incognita.
 There are some resistant cultivars to these pests and diseases.

 Genetic stock

 Little breeding work has been completed on the moth bean, but researchers have found that there is substantial genetic variation between moth bean germplasms.
-The National Bureau of Plant Genetic resources in New Delhi, India, houses more than 1000 accessions.
-Some improved cultivars such as ' CZM-2, CZM-3, ‘RMO-40’ and ‘RMO-225’are available in India.
+The National Bureau of Plant Genetic Resources in New Delhi, India, houses more than 1000 accessions.
+Some improved cultivars such as 'CZM-2', 'CZM-3', 'RMO-40' and 'RMO-225' are available in India.

 Human consumption

 Whole or split moth bean seeds can be cooked or fried.
 In India, particularly in the state of Maharashtra, moth beans are sprouted before cooking and used for making a spicy stew called matki usal.
 Matki usal forms the base of the Indian street food dish called misal pav.
-"Fried dal of the bean is used for making a savory dry snack, in India called dalmoth.
+Fried dal of the bean is used to make a dry savory snack, known in India as dalmoth.
 The moth bean pods can be boiled and eaten.
-The flour of the bean is used for making another savoury snack called bhujia."
+The flour of the bean is used for making another savoury snack called bhujia.